mansour-ahmed/mansour.blog/static/content/pages/about.md

 You can get in touch with me any time, just click [here](/contact) and drop me a message.

 The primary place that I share articles, books, new tools, productivity tips and recommendations are through my weekly [newsletter](/newsletter).

-I mainly share things related to entrepreneurship, web development, personal finance and productivity tips.
-I still have a lot to learn, but I'm happy to share what I've learned along the way.
-If you are into these topics, then put your email address below and click "Get Updates From Ahmed!"